-President Nguyen Van Thieu of South Vietnam inspects troops in this undated photo from the William E. LeGro Collection in The Vietnam Archive at Texas Tech University.
-The Jeep carrying the President is a Willys CJ-3B, similar to one seen in an inspection by a 3-star General in CJ-3B on Parade, but with white seat covers to match the whitewall tires, white gloves on the driver, and white dress uniforms.
-The handrail around the rear of the Jeep body matches the Vietnamese flags on the front fender and hanging in the background.
+President Nguyen Van Thieu of South Vietnam inspects officer cadets in this 1974 photo from the William E. LeGro Collection in The Vietnam Archive at Texas Tech University.
+The Jeep carrying the President is similar to one seen in an inspection by a 3-star General in CJ-3B on Parade, but with white seat covers to match the whitewall tires, white gloves on the driver, and white dress uniforms.
+See more on President Thiệu's CJ-3B on CJ3B.info.

 Thieu was elected President in 1967, and held the position until he left the country a few days before its surrender to the North Vietnamese in 1975.
 After fleeing to Taiwan, he settled in the UK, and later moved to Massachusetts where he died in 2001.

 White dress uniforms were again the order of the day when this photograph was taken, date and location unknown.
 The Jeep carrying these officers also appears to be a late-model CJ-3B without the swing-out ventilating windshield.
 With no heater needed, there's plenty of room for a radio, and the most unusual feature is the rear-facing back seat.

 These ARVN (Army of the Republic of Vietnam) MP's were photographed at another spit-and-polish event, at Nha Trang in 1965/66, in what appears to be a more typical Willys/Kaiser M606 with the top-mounted wipers and ventilating windshield.
 The label on the side indicates a vehicle provided by the American MDAP (Mutual Defense Assistance Program).
 Also on the side is the wooden vibration dampener for the spare tire, but the spare itself appears to have been removed.

 Photograph from the Michael Mittelmann Collection, The Vietnam Archive, Texas Tech University.